ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-devnets.md

 CLI configures the Relayer to enable every Subnet to send messages to all other Subnets.
 If you add more Subnets, the Relayer will be automatically reconfigured.

-## Checking devnet configuration and Relayer logs
+## Checking Devnet Configuration and Relayer Logs

 Execute `node list` command to get a list of the devnet nodes: